 Graduate Program in History Admission

-The History Department ordinarily admits new students to the graduate program only in the Fall Semester of any given academic year, application deadline December 15th.
-Currently we are enrolling classes of twelve to fifteen students, of whom many are offered long-term funding packages.
+The History Department ordinarily admits new students to the graduate program only in the Fall Semester of any given academic year with an application deadline of December 15th.
+Currently we are enrolling classes of ten to fifteen full-time students, of whom many are offered long-term funding packages.
 (The others typically arrive with external funding).
 Those interested in applying to the doctoral program, should apply on-line.
-The complete application consists of the application form, three letters of recommendation, official transcripts of previous academic work, personal statement, writing sample, and GRE and (if required) TOEFL test scores.
+The complete application consists of the application form, three letters of recommendation, official transcripts of previous academic work, a personal statement, a resume, a writing sample, and GRE and (if required) TOEFL test scores.
 All these items must be submitted electornically, except the transcripts.

 The Rutgers University Information Service provides online graduate admissions information, with documents on application materials, application procedures, schools and programs, costs and financial aid, minority opportunities, and recruitment activities.
 Potential applicants may likewise request materials via email.
 Consult those pages for the most accurate and up-to-date information on application deadlines, fees, and procedures.

 Within the Rutgers-New Brunswick History Website, potential applicants will find complete information about all aspects of our departmental graduate program.
-The most detailed document is the History Graduate Program Statement, which includes a description of funding opportunities.
+The most detailed document is the Doctoral Program Description.
 Another useful page outlines the major areas of specialization in our doctoral program.
 These pages likewise provide a convenient guide to the relevant faculty in each area of specialization.
-Our website includes, in addition, a complete faculty directory, and also a graduate student directory-—both of which incorporate up-to-date email addresses, should you want to write a particular professor or student for information.
+Our website includes, in addition, a complete faculty directory, and also a graduate student directory—both of which incorporate up-to-date email addresses, should you want to write a particular professor or student for information.
 Finally, a good way of sampling the overall flavor of the department is to peruse the Alumni/ae Newsletter, edited by Professor Paul Clemens (himself a former graduate director), which summarizes the activities and achievements of faculty, students, and alumni/ae and friends.

 The Rutgers Graduate School at New Brunswick and the graduate history program offer long-term, provisionally guaranteed funding to students with strong records of academic achievement and scholarly promise.
 For students arriving with M.A. degrees, these are four-year packages; for students with B.A. degrees, five years of support is offered.
 Students admitted to the history graduate program are generally awarded an aid package.